digiscot/digiscot-website/pages/milo-training-page-test.md

 Remember - for more step by step advice, see the individual training modules. if you have any problems or get stuck, you can contact the Milo team at [milosupport@scvo.org.uk](mailto:milosupport@scvo.org.uk)

+## Training Videos

+##### Video Walkthrough of Milo 2.

+An overview of Milo 2, showing some of the more common features of Milo 2.

+<iframe width="280" height="158" src="https://www.youtube.com/embed/n4i2qL54lZM" frameborder="0" allowfullscreen></iframe>

 <a href="#top">Back to Top.</a>